jamesgrams/guystation/README.md

 9. Several of the programs mentioned above are good to have run on startup.
 To do this, create a file in `~/.config/autocontrol/` - the setup script should already set one up for guystation itself.
     * The `/helper/autocontrol` directory contains example scripts for antimicro (with hidden GUI), google-drice-ocamlfuse, and the controller_connect script.
 10. There is a script called `backup_saves.sh` in the `helper` directory that you can edit to copy your savedata to another location on your computer.
 Personally, I run the script each night in cron and copy the data to my mounted Google Drive.
+11. Turn off notifications.
+You can do this in Ubuntu settings.

 ## Emulator Specific Setup
 For all emulators, you will have to setup your controller(s).
 You can do this by opening emulator GUIs by clicking a system image when it is the selected system.
 This will launch the emulator without any game allowing you to choose options.